 Some find a job straight away, others don’t

-I have recently become a Learning Support Assistant, it is not all media related but I have used my skills in order to achieve this role.
-And, I am adamant that I am going to take this on with pride and determination.
+I’ve recently become a Learning Support Assistant.
+It’s not all media related but I’ve used my skills in order to be in this role.
+And, I’m adamant that I’m going to take this with pride and determination.

 Realise what you can aspire to

-I have been brought up in a council house in Salford.
+I’ve been brought up in a council house in Salford.
 My family and I are not rich.
-We do not have an expensive car and we do not live the expected life that some people attend to associate the life of a student with.
+We don’t have an expensive car and we don’t live the expected life that some people attend to associate the life of a student with.

-But, I carried on trying and companies within the media industry and others are noticing my work.
-I am delighted to have received many positive comments, likes and shares of my writing.
+I carried on contacting companies within the media industry and others are noticing my work.
+I am delighted to have received many positive comments, likes, and shares of my writing.

 Laugh at those who think your dreams are too big.
 And more importantly, show all the people who gave you an unsuccessful job application or negative comments how successful you really are.